fmalmeida/MpGAP/docs/quickstart.rst

 .. note::

-	Remember that in this method, the assemblers used are the long reads assemblers (Canu, Flye, Raven and Unicycler), not the hybrid ones used in strategy 1.
+	Remember that in this method, the assemblers used are the long reads assemblers, not the hybrid ones used in strategy 1.

 .. tip::